Knee osteoarthritis

 A physiotherapist will assess your knee and plan an individual programme of rehabilitation exercises to help strengthen your knee and leg muscles.
 It’s important to follow these exercises because they may help to keep your knee working well.

-Your physiotherapist may suggest you give a transcutaneous electrical nerve stimulation (TENS) machine a try.
-It’s a device that sends mild electrical currents through your skin to stop or reduce the pain signals that come from your nerve endings.
+Your physiotherapist may suggest you try a transcutaneous electrical nerve stimulation (TENS) machine.
+This is a device that sends mild electrical currents through your skin to stop or reduce the pain signals that come from your nerve endings.
 Some people with osteoarthritis find it useful, although it doesn’t work for everyone.
-You may be able to borrow a TENS machine from your physiotherapist to try, before you decide to buy one.
+You may be able to borrow a TENS machine from your physiotherapist to try before you decide about buying one.

 A physiotherapist can also assess whether or not knee braces and supports would be useful for you.
 You can use these as well as other treatments to help keep your knee stable and provide support.